zhaoweiyu-github/ChromBERT/docs/source/installation.rst

     chrombert_prepare_env

-Note

-Alternatively, if you're experiencing significant connectivity issues with Hugging Face, you can use the `--hf-endpoint` option to connect to a mirror of Hugging Face.
+Alternatively, if you're experiencing significant connectivity issues with Hugging Face, you can use the ``--hf-endpoint`` option to connect to a mirror of Hugging Face.

 .. code-block:: shell

-    chrombert_prepare_env --hf-endpoint <hf-endpoint>

-chrombert_prepare_env --hf-endpoint <hf-endpoint>
+    chrombert_prepare_env --hf-endpoint <Hugging Face endpoint>

 Verifying Installation
 ----------------------